L’Arche USA & Communities Jobs

 The following positions are open in L’Arche communities across the United States and in the wider federation.

-Service Team Leader – L’Arche Greater Washington DC
+Recruitment Coordinator – L’Arche Greater Washington D.C.

 We accept applications for assistants on a rolling basis as communities have openings year-round.
 Assistants are adults of any age and background who are able to provide daily support and mutual friendship to people who have intellectual/developmental disabilities.